Music

 Implementation

-All teaching of Music should provide wide-ranging opportunities for listening, composing and performing.
-At Shaw-cum-Donnington, we follow a structured scheme of work called Music Express which supports the revised English National Curriculum.
+All teaching of music should provide wide-ranging opportunities for listening, composing and performing.
+At Shaw-cum-Donnington, we follow a structured scheme of work called Sparkyard, which supports the revised English National Curriculum.
+With Out of the Ark songs at its heart, it uses a skills-based approach where key musical concepts and themes are developed and revisited in a two-year cycle due to mixed age classes.
 Throughout the scheme, children are actively involved in using and developing their singing voices, using body percussion and whole-body actions and learning to handle and play classroom instruments effectively to create and express their own and others’ music.
 Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform.
-Each unit is linked to a non-music subject and builds experience and develops understanding of the dimensions (elements) of music throughout the scheme.
+Each unit develops an understanding of the dimensions (elements) of music throughout the scheme.
 Each unit has as its focus one process such as performance or composition, or one dimension, such as pitch, but the learning progresses within the context of all the inter-related processes and dimensions of music.
 A wide variety of notations, including picture, graphic, rhythm and staff notation are integrated, wherever appropriate, with practical music -making activities throughout the scheme.
 Notations are used progressively to promote understanding and use of the representation of sound in symbols by all children.
-Classes collectively gather music evidence in their music scrapbook.
+We use video as an assessment tool.

 The key musical focuses we teach the children are: